 Non-travel redemption options tend to have lower redemption rates for your points.
-However, for a limited time, select cardholders will be able to redeem reward points at a boosted 1 cent-per-point rate to cover card charges — a 40 percent increase from the standard 0.6 cent redemption value for statement credits.
+However, a special offer allows select cardholders will be able to redeem reward points at a boosted 1 cent-per-point rate to cover card charges — a 40 percent increase from the standard 0.6 cent redemption value for statement credits.
 Travel might still be a more valuable use of your rewards, but it’s an offer worth considering if your travel plans are on the backburner for now.

 There are no bells and whistles with Amex Blue, but the few perks that are on offer are undoubtedly handy for most people.